 “The damage looks peculiar.
 What happened?”

 “Dunno.
 It was durin’ a thunderstorm.
 There was this loud fizzing sound, then a flash, and a huge bang out front.
 When I looked, there was a panel blown out of the door.
-It was all burnt, like you saw, and the tree had that big hole, clean through it.”
+It was all burnt, like you see, and the tree had that big hole, clean through it.”

 I twisted the mint wrapper between my fingers.
 “Did you call the fire department?

 He gave me a look like a teacher disappointed by a slow student.
 “They come out and hosed everything down.
 Ruined my front hall rug too, but they had nary a guess what’d done it.
-Said lightning shoulda damaged my electric, an’ the tree was just plain weird.
+They said lightning shoulda damaged my electric, an’ the tree was just plain weird.
 That was their exact words.
 They was still here when Pandora got home from class.”

 “And you haven’t heard from her since she left?”